 > line' p q = curve_ $ \t -> diag (1 - t) * p + diag t * q > poly' (p:q:ps) = foldl (++>) (line' p q) (ps ++ [p])The

-lets you omit the start and end values for the parameter
+curve_ lets you omit the start and end values for the parameter

 when they are 0 and 1.
 Interpolating between two points is sufficiently useful

-to warrant its own library function interpolate
+to warrant its own library function interpolate, so we can

-more elegantly as
+define line' more elegantly as

 > line' p q = curve_ $ interpolate p qThe

-function creates a closed4 polygon
+poly function creates a closed4 polygon

 from the given points so to create a box we just give the four corners.